estiens/Orch3stra1Ag3nt/app/architechture_overview.md

 *   **Associations**:
     *   `belongs_to :task`: Each agent activity belongs to a task.
     *   `has_many :llm_calls`:  An agent activity can make many LLM calls.
 Deleting an activity also deletes its calls.
-    *   `has_many :events`: An agent activity generates multiple events.
-Deleting an activity also deletes its events.

     *   `has_ancestry`: Used for representing a tree structure of agent activies.

 *   **Functionality**: